I wanted to thank you for your excellent materials, specifically the LOMS program.

 Bottom line -- it is harder and far more time consuming to apply from a non-target school.

-So it is possible you are not good fit for consulting.
+It is possible you are not a good fit for consulting.
 It is also quite possible you did not network enough to overcome this institutional bias at the firms you are targeting.

 The relative mix of effort devoted to "getting the interview" vs. "performing during the interview" is quite different, depending on where you are applying from.